Best Taylormade Irons

 We earn a commission if you make a purchase, at no additional cost to you.

-That said, here’s what we like: (Everything I’m saying requires great contact from a good swing.)
+What we like: (Everything I’m saying requires great contact from a good swing.)

 • Solid & soft feel.